Latvian Railways: History of Latvijas dzelzceļš Group (1991–present)

-In 2003, a subsidiary SIA Dzelzceļa Apsardze was established, which in 2007 was renamed SIA LDZ Apsardze.
+In 2003, a subsidiary – SIA Dzelzceļa Apsardze – was established, which in 2007 was renamed SIA LDZ Apsardze and provides security for LDz's rail infrastructure.

 In connection with Latvia’s accession to the European Union, based on the restructuring program of the state-owned joint-stock company Latvijas dzelzceļš, the Group's subsidiaries were established in 2005: SIA LDZ Cargo, SIA LDZ Infrastruktūra and SIA LDZ Ritošā Sastāva Serviss.
 By separating logistics services from cargo services, in 2008 the subsidiary SIA LDZ Loģistika was established.
 In accordance with the amendments to the Law on Railways of the Republic of Latvia, in order to ensure the essential functions of the infrastructure manager within the Latvijas dzelzceļš Group, joint-stock LatRailNet was established in 2010.